Sahil-Dhawan/revise-smart-privacy-policy/README.md

 ## Children

 The skill isn't directed for children below 13 years of age.The skill doesn't include any advertising neither does it make any products, content or services available for purchase.
 It does not collect any personal information from end user.It does not contain any content unsuitable for any age group.
-Still it is recommended that if a child is using any of these Skills, this is only done with adult supervision.
+Still it is recommended that if a child is using this skill, it is done with adult supervision.

 ### Support or Contact